yclas/documentation/2013-08-27-automatic-emails-sent-to-users.md

 <br>
 _Your ad [AD.NAME] has expired (ad-expired)_: <br>
-message sent to inform user that his/her ad has expired.
+message sent to inform user that his/her ad has expired. it send that message one day after the expiration.

 <br>
 _New review for [AD.TITLE] [RATE] (ad-review)_: <br>